 The Duke left for Peru in the late summer of 1952 to scout the possibility of making The Alamo there.
 Faced with rising costs in Hollywood, motion picture companies were increasingly working abroad, lured by the cheap, nonunion labor available in foreign countries.
 Duke had initially thought to make the Alamo in Panama, then considered Peru where he planned to invest some capital.
 Wayne decided to fly to South America on a working vacation.
 He had been told to look up a young American sportsman named Richard “Dick” Weldy when he arrived in Lima.

 Before filming, Hemingway had read about Eduard’s journey on the Kantuta raft and he expressed a longing to meet the Czech adventurer personally.
 Hemingway then invited Ingriš – the boy from the Vltava River– to come and advise as an expert in catching large sea fish.
-Both “hunters” got along and become quick friends.
-Hemingway was intrigued that Ingriš was also a photographer, filmmaker and a composer.
-This is how he also came to assist in the filming The Old Man and the Sea, which is based upon Hemingway’s Pulitzer Prize-winning novel.
+Both “hunters” got along and became quick friends.
+Hemingway was intrigued that Ingriš was also a photographer, filmmaker, and composer.
+This is how he also came to assist in the filming of The Old Man and the Sea, which is based on Hemingway’s Pulitzer Prize-winning novel.

 I’m sure that Eduard Ingriš enjoyed it, too.
 Meanwhile – a little added trivia for the ladies – The English Bar was exclusive for men until Ava Gardner – at that time the most admired woman in Hollywood – decided to savor for herself, a whole round of pisco sours.
 (Pisco is a colorless or yellowish-to-amber colored brandy produced in winemaking regions of Peru and Chile.
 Made by distilling fermented grape juice into a high-proof spirit, it was developed by 16th-century Spanish settlers as an alternative to orujo, a pomace brandy that was being imported from Spain.)